 BCM310 New Testament Theology (4)-Studies major biblical-theological themes of New Testament: creation/new creation, covenant, salvation, Kingdom of God, Messiah, people of God, life in Christ, etc. Main focus on Old Testament antecedents of these themes and climactic fulfillment in Christ and New Testament.
 (Alternate years.
-Not offered 2012-13.)
+Not offered 2013-14.)

 - BCM311 Hebrew I (4)-Introduces fundamentals of biblical Hebrew; emphasizes grammar, vocabulary and syntax.
 (Alternate years.
-Offered 2012-13.) - BCM312 Hebrew II (4)-Continues Hebrew I; readings and exegesis of selected prose and poetic portions of Hebrew Bible.
+Not offered 2013-14.) - BCM312 Hebrew II (4)-Continues Hebrew I; readings and exegesis of selected prose and poetic portions of Hebrew Bible.
 Exegesis paper required if taking course for senior seminar credit.
 Prerequisite: BCM311.
 (Alternate years.
-Offered 2012-13.)
+Not offered 2013-14.)